openharmony/docs/en/application-dev/reference/apis/js-apis-cryptoFramework.md

 createVerify(algName: string): Verify

-Creates a **Verify** instance. <br>For details about the supported specifications, see [Signing and Signature Verification Specifications](../../security/cryptoFramework-overview.md#signing-and-signature-verification-specifications).
+Creates a **Verify** instance.

+For details about the supported specifications, see [Signing and Signature Verification Specifications](../../security/cryptoFramework-overview.md#signing-and-signature-verification-specifications).

 **System capability**: SystemCapability.Security.CryptoFramework